 HB 179: Makes it a crime to cover one's face while unlawfully assembled and rioting.

 This is not a priority bill of mine and I haven't attempted to get it moving.

 HB 181: Grants enforcement powers to Conservation Agents to enforce littering laws on our state's waterways.
 That section was inadvertently left out of the revised criminal code.
 This bill simply reinstates what was previously in law.
 It also has an emergency code so that if it does become law, it will take effect immediately upon the Governor's signature.
 This bill passed unanimously out of the Crime and Public Safety Committee and did the same at the Rules Committee.
-It's now eligible to be placed on the House floor calendar.
+It's been perfected and will come up for a final vote in the House soon.